L4y3r8/Baramundi-Client/README.md

 http://localhost:11000/clientagent

-In this way an attacker could send notifications, arbritary conent to the "AboutDialog" or shutdown the service (unfortunately i didnt find a way to change relevant client configuration or execute a custom baram. job or something like that :-/ ...)
+In this way an attacker could disable input (disable keyboard and mouse), send notifications, arbritary conent to the "AboutDialog" or shutdown the service.

+Unfortunately i didnt find a way to change relevant client configuration or execute a custom baram. job or something like that :-/ ....

 $> rabin2 -z bMACore.dll: